 - Change in government funding regime the Academy receives well in excess of 90% of its income from Government agencies.
-Reviews of the new funding formula conclude that the proposed changes are considered to be neutral at worst, and very slightly positive at best, in respect of funding for this Academy; - New remuneration structures for both teaching and support staff; - Reduction in student numbers either through competition or a damaged reputation/falling standards.
+Reviews of the new funding formula conclude that the proposed changes are considered to be neutral at worst, and very slightly positive at best, in respect of funding for this Academy; - New remuneration structures for both teaching and support staff this is predicted to cause significant risk in future years at the current level of funding - Reduction in student numbers either through competition or a damaged reputation/falling standards.
 The Academy prides itself on the OFSTED grading from its 2019 inspection as a School which rated it as Good with outstanding elements, together with the 2016 SIAMS inspection grading of Outstanding, and recognises the importance of maintaining these standards; and - Inability to retain and recruit suitably skilled teachers and other staff in an increasingly competitive market.